Why Are You Yelling?

 Ode to Presentation Skills

 Let’s talk Presentation Skills.
-You should probably get some if you will present something to a group of people.
-Or at least if you ever intend to do so.
+You should probably get some if you will ever present something to a group of people.
+Or at least if you intend to do so in the future.
 Even if you won’t give any formal presentations, there still may be some value in knowing how to present something – a topic, a philosophy, an argument, even your career or life story.
 You never know when the moment will arise where it’s necessary to convey a message in a coherent, organized manner.

-The experience reminded me that I have given hundreds of presentations.
-I’m good at it, maybe even great.
-Last year, one of my colleagues, after a presentation I made to our faculty, suggested I should become a professional presenter (not sure there is such a thing besides emcee work; there’s usually an area of expertise as a foundation).
+The experience reminded me that I have given hundreds of presentations in my lifetime.
+I’m actually quite good at it, maybe even great.
+Last year, one of my colleagues, after a presentation I had made during a faculty meeting, suggested I should become a professional presenter (not sure there is such a thing like that besides maybe emcee work; presenter usually have an area of expertise as a foundation).
 It’s definitely a skill I’ve cultivated, but I had to get good at it: I taught government and economics for 19 years, classes that were required for graduation but were not exactly at the top of any student’s wish list.
-Then when I moved toward administration, I specialized in testing for another 12 years.
-Testing, where the topics really got mind-numbing…I mean, “challenging” – mostly compliance-oriented training on such wildly popular topics as test security & confidentiality, testing irregularities, testing procedures, student accommodations, and so forth.
+When I moved into administration, I specialized in testing for another 12 years.
+Testing, where the topics really got mind-numbing…I mean, “challenging” — mostly compliance-oriented training on such wildly popular topics as test security & confidentiality, testing irregularities, testing procedures, student accommodations, and so forth.
 No one was ever busting down my door begging for a presentation.
 Sometimes I did get requests from specific groups needing specific training on specific topics that I understood and they didn’t.
-But even then, the topics were Sahara-desert dry.
-The point is, I developed strong presentation skills because I knew that if I Ben-Stein-ed my way through it (you know Ben Stein, don’t you?
+But even then, the topics were still Sahara-desert dry.
+The point is, I developed strong presentation skills because it was necessary.
+I knew that if I Ben-Stein-ed my way through it (you know Ben Stein, don’t you?
 “Anyone…anyone…Bueller?”), my audience is gone almost immediately.
 I had to be engaging, energetic, and focused on what the takeaway of this nonsense I’m talking about is.
-Otherwise it’s just boring political and bureaucratic talk, or “the dismal science,” or that awful testing stuff we have to do every year.
+Otherwise it’s just boring political and bureaucratic talk, or “the dismal science,” or that awful testing stuff we have to cover every year.

 I have also attended hundreds of presentations, many of which were excellent, but most of which, honestly, were somewhere between mediocre and brutally bad.
-Some even seemed impressive but were actually terrible, like the time a curriculum supervisor was supposed to be talking about her district’s correlation between its curriculum development and assessment, but she A) talked so fast and B) spent so much time lavishing praise on her own district and its leadership, I wonder how anyone was supposed to decipher any kind of point from it, let alone glean ways that their own district could use this information.
+Some even seemed impressive on the surface but were actually terrible, like the time a curriculum supervisor from a suburban ISD was supposed to be talking about her district’s correlation between curriculum development and assessment, but she A) talked so fast and B) spent so much time lavishing praise on her own district and its leadership — and NOT the topic at hand — that I wondered how anyone was supposed to decipher any kind of point from it, let alone glean ways that their own district could use this information.
 I found myself just wanting the PowerPoint in PDF format so I could try to figure out anything I could actually use.
 Just stop talking already and please let me read instead.

 By now, you’re probably asking, “Okay, since you’re such a pro at presentations, what should everyone be doing to be like you, smart guy?
 HUH?!?”
 The answers are simpler than you might think.
 From my experience, a good presentation comes down to 5 core ideas: